worldbank/gld/GLD/PHL/Education_Levels.md

 |                             |                   |

 ### Values specific to the 2008 PSCED
 Note that PSA docuementation for [other years in the same schema](http://psada.psa.gov.ph/index.php/catalog/175/datafile/F1) lists values between `502` and `689` as various completed degrees for associate-level, pre-professional programs.
 I will assume these values refer to these same programs, and code them as `Post-Secondary, not University`.

+### Notes specific to 2008 PSCED
+Some years contain two education grade variables that appear to correspond to the grade level under the 1997 and 2008 classification schemas.
+While it may be convenient to use the 1997-schema variable, I decided to use the 2008-year one because it wasn't clear that all years contained the 1997 year cognate variable and because, in theory, these years should be classified under the new schema anyway.

 ## Survey Years 2019 +
 These survey years follow the newest PSA classification for [2017](https://psa.gov.ph/content/philippine-standard-classification-education-psced).
 The biggest difference in these years is the inclusion of two additional years in secondary school.